onera/cwipi/doc/sphinx/source/new_cwipi/new_cwipi.rst

 Advanced functionalities
 ========================

-For more precision, you may wish to adapt the spatial interpolation computed by CWIPI.
+Users can perform customized spatial interpolation based on the geometric mapping computed by CWIPI.
-That is done by setting your own local interpolation function.
-To write it you need local geometric data computed by CWIPI.
-Here is explained how to retrieve within your own interpolation function.
+To do so, one needs to provide CWIPI with a pointer to a user-written interpolation function (via ``CWP_Field_interp_function_set`` in C).
+Each Field object can have a specific user-defined spatial interpolation.
+The following sections show how to retrieve all the information required to write such a function.

 Data getters for user interpolation functions in C
 --------------------------------------------------